There has been a consistent rise in the demand for legal services across the globe, similarly, the role of paralegals is also growing in demand.

 FAQ’s

-Paralegals are most often found to be communicating with clients, taking interviews of witnesses, recording their statements, preparing necessary documents, and other related work.
+Paralegals are most often found to be communicating with clients, conducting interviews of witnesses, recording their statements, preparing necessary documents, and other related work.

 Read More: What is a paralegal?